philc/vimium/README.md

 In `master` (not yet released)

 - Custom search engines can now be `javascript:` URLs (eg., search the current [site](https://github.com/philc/vimium/issues/2956#issuecomment-366509915)).
+- You can now using local marks to mark a hash/anchor.

 1.63 (2018-02-16)